-Goal/Policy/Implementation Program LD-P.3 Commercial Revitalization.
-The Downtown contains several multi-parcel areas that are underutilized from the standpoint of supporting pedestrian-oriented commercial businesses because they are either: (I) partially vacant; (2) contain large parking lots which front on Main Street; and/or (3) are in poor physical condition.
+Goal/Policy/Implementation Program LD-P.4 Commercial Revitalization.
+The Downtown contains several multi-parcel areas that are underutilized from the standpoint of supporting pedestrian-oriented commercial businesses because they are either: (1) partially vacant; (2) contain large parking lots which front on Main Street; and/or (3) are in poor physical condition.
 The City should work with property owners to proactively plan for the rebuilding of these areas, while preserving historic buildings and structures, so that the design and layout of future development are coordinated in advance of market pressure for construction.
 Such sites include: Northern Gateway, including the five lots located east of 900 Main Street building between Stanley Boulevard and Vervais Street; and Del Valle Plaza located at the northwest corner of Del Valle Parkway and Main Street.
 Southern Main Street Properties, including the 100 and 200 blocks of Main Street.
 Main Street Properties in the commercial area, including the properties at 652 Main Street; 530 Main Street; and 337 Main Street.
-First Street Properties in the commercial area, including Pleasant Plaza located at the Ray Street and First Street; and the six contiguous lots located along the west side of immediately south of Spring Street.
-LD-P.4 Commercial Frontage.
-Require new development in the Downtown Commercial, Eviatina regidential cons Mixed Use - Transitional, and Mixed Use - Downtown Districts to include ground Existing residential uses may remain and may be floor commercial uses fronting the street.
-Residential uses fronting the street are permitted on upper floors only. remodeled or enlarged.
-LD-P.5 Pedestrian-Friendly Design.
-Protect and enhance the pedestrian-friendly quality of the Dearea by locating building facades at the sidewalk's edge to maintain a defined streetwall and entrances and display windows are frequent and oriented to the street.
-Incorporate outdoor dining areas and plazas into building design along street fronts outside of the public right-of-wupper floors as feasible. etwall and ensuring that building at a coutdoor LD-P.6 Original Architectural Elements.
-Maintain the existing architectural character of downto original facade materials and storefront elements, such as transom windows, are uncovered, maintained, where appropriate.
-LD-P.7 Sidewalk Arcades.
-Enhance Pleasanton's unique series of sidewalk arcades by encouraging to be open, attractively-detailed, landscaped, and appropriately-scaled to both pedestrians and •
+First Street Properties in the commercial area, including Pleasant Plaza located at t Ray Street and First Street; and the six contiguous lots located along the west side immediately south of Spring Street.
+LD-P.5 Commercial Frontage.
+Require new development that includes residential in the Downtown Commercial, Mixed Use - Transitional, and Mixed Use - Downtown Districts to also include ground floor commercial uses fronting the street.
+Ground floor residential uses are subject to Policy LD-P.20.
+Existing residential uses may remain and may be remodeled.
+LD-P.6 Pedestrian-Friendly Design.
+Protect and enhance the pedestrian-friendly quality of the Downtown Commercial area by locating building facades at the sidewalk's edge to maintain a defined streetwall and ensuring that building entrances and display windows are frequent and oriented to the street.
+Incorporate outdoor spaces such as outdoor dining areas and plazas into building design along street fronts outside of the public right-of-way, and for dining, on upper floors as feasible.
+LD-P.7 Original Architectural Elements.
+Maintain the existing architectural character of downtown by encouraging that original facade materials and storefront elements, such as transom windows, are uncovered, rehabilitated, and maintained, where appropriate.
+LD-P.8 Sidewalk Arcades.
+Enhance Pleasanton's unique series of sidewalk arcades by encouraging existing and new arcades to be open, attractively-detailed, landscaped, and appropriately-scaled to both pedestrians and the building facade.